floristijhuis/HCP-rfMRI-repository/README.md

 # Human Connectome Project rfMRI repository

 This GitHub repository was created by Floris Tijhuis as part of a research assistantship at the Institute for Advanced Study (IAS) Amsterdam and the Vrije Universiteit Medisch Centrum (VUmc) Amsterdam.
 The goal of the project was to create a database containing (pre)processed time series and connectivity matrices of the resting-state functional MRI scans of two large-scale neuroimaging databases of the Human Connectome Project; the HCP-Aging database (February 2021 release) and the HCP-Young Adult database.
+The connectivity matrices have been made publicly available as a Zenodo dataset, which can be found here: https://doi.org/10.5281/zenodo.6770120

 This repository contains several different types of files and scripts;